home-controller/homeauto_network/README.md

 This is a slow send/receive network(no master/slave) with collision detection and handling.
 A bit like CAN but way slower and cut-down and no need for extra hardware.

-Collision detection works like 1-wire and CAN with the smallest number having priority and not even knowing there was a collision, the other unit will switch to reading mode and read the message.
+Collision detection works like 1-wire and CAN with the smallest number having priority and not even knowing there was a collision(So no speed loss), the other unit will switch to reading mode and read the message.
 It can then try to send the message at a later time.
 For now any unit can Ack a message it can deal with.
 But maybe this should be changed to Ack if crc is checked and then send another message if the command it dealt with.

 The idea is for a wired basic and slow network so you do not have to worry to much about end reflection and having different HIGH and LOW states at different points on the line/wire.
 Being slow should also help with any timing problems and be more tolerant of other stuff like web pages or mqtt hogging the processor and/or interrupts